haberdashPI/Weber.jl/docs/src/stimulus.md

 ## Streams

 In addition to the discrete sounds that have been discussed so far, Weber also supports sound streams.
 Streams are aribtrarily long: you need not decide when they should stop until after they start playing.
 All of the primitives described so far can apply to streams, except that streams cannot be indexed.

+!!! note "Streaming operations are lazy"

+    All manipulations of streams are lazy: they are applied just as the stream is played.
+The more operators you apply to a stream the more processing that has to occur.
+If you have a particularly complicated stream you may have to increase streaming latency by changing the `stream_unit` parameter of [`setup_sound`](@ref), or consider an alternative approach (e.g. [`audible`](@ref)).

 To create a stream you can use one of the standard primitives, leaving out the length parameter.
-For example, the following will play a 1kHz pure tone until Weber quits.
+For example, the following will play a 1 kHz pure tone until Weber quits.

 ```julia
 addtrial(moment(play,tone(1kHz)))
 ```

 Streams always play on a specific stream channel, so if you want to stop the stream at some point you can request that the channel stop.
-The following plays a pure tone until the experiment participant hits space.
+The following plays a pure tone until the experiment participant hits spacebar.

 ```julia
 addtrial(moment(play,tone(1kHz),channel=1),